AaronFR/Thinker/Studies/0.6.1/Notes.md

 By focusing on these areas, you can enhance the clarity, usability, and performance of your `EncyclopediaManagement` classes while maintaining their strengths.

 ```

+User prompt:
+Hmm interesting, so 1, I'd be interested to see what you mean?
+Lets look just at the EncyclopediaManagement.py class, how can we change the base interface so we don't need this code in the child class?
+2: It actually is cached so I'll remove that comment.
+3: Alright try and use the specifics field better then.
+4. That's fine, we're prototyping eventually the encycloedia files will be proper databases, 5.
+Okay ignore that one, its a valid point but the change is not in the 3 classes I've given to you.
+6. Refer to my comment about caching already being implemented.
+7. Oh great, please add to the documentation then, I'll pick and choose so add a lot.
+Okay great like I said please write that to the EncyclopediaMangement.py class specifically

+#### Output:
+This prompt, took ***Eighteen minutes*** to run, due to the new encyclopedia entries being searched for, created and
+condensed.
+Though it *did* only cost ¢1, so perhaps the majority of the time is actually spent on wikipedia calls.